eliasbnk/dev-setup/README.md

 # if you're going to set your node to the latest available version skip example 1 & 2
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

-type the following into iTerm2:
+type the following into Terminal:

 ```
  nvm install node
  ```
 ### [press Enter]
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
-type the following into iTerm2:
+type the following into Terminal:

  ```
   nvm use node